ideateGudy/flutter_projects/nike_shop_app/README.md

 - Run `flutter analyze` and `flutter test` locally before opening a PR.
 - Verify assets load and main screens render.
 - Keep changes small and targeted; this repo is used for learning and UI experimentation.

-## License

-This is a small demo project — no license file is included.
-Add one if you plan to publish or share widely.

 ---

-If you want, I can also:

-- Add a CONTRIBUTING.md with a PR checklist.
-- Add a CI workflow (GitHub Actions) that runs `flutter analyze` and `flutter test` on PRs.

-Tell me which of those you'd like and I will implement it.